Derungsoft/WolSharp/README.md

 using Derungsoft.WolSharp;
 // ...

-// Create awakener instance with default MacAddressParser var awakener = new Awakener();
+// Create awakener instance with default PhysicalAddressParser var awakener = new Awakener();

 // Send WoL to "AA-00-BB-11-CC-22"